Siddharth55/spaceX-app/README.md

 `For Server`
 1. Node.js + Express server

+## To get the Lighthouse Score

+Refer to lighthouse score.png placed in parallel to src folder.

 ##  Approach followed
 Applied the clear code principles.
 Followed angular SPA development approach.
 Tried to achieve full responsive ness but could achieve only upto an extent.